urbanairship/apptimize-analytics-android-integration-apptimize/RELEASING.md

 7. Make sure you have a github token to authenticate the push.
 You use a token instead of your password.
-You can get a token by logging into github and using the Settings > Developer Options > Personal Access Tokens menu.
+You can get a token by logging into github and using the Settings > Developer Settings > Personal Access Tokens menu.

    git push && git push --tags